What makes the difference between our ability to choose an apple over a Twix bar when we want to lose weight?

 7. Invite your inner child into your adult life

 Do you remember what gave you immense joy when you were a kid?
 Even if you had a horrible childhood, there were activities that gave you comfort.
-Find out what it is and make time to allow yourself to do that.
+Find out what it is (ask yourself) and make time to allow yourself to do that.

 To give a personal example, when I was a little girl, I liked pretending to be the chef when we were playing house with other neighborhood girls.
 I would pretend that I was a mom cooking food for six kids and that I had to go and gather supplies for my big dinner.